Undergraduate Microbiology Prize

 Please read all information on this page carefully before submitting a nomination for a prize:

-If your university has not previously submitted a nomination for this prize please contact the Grants Officer before submitting the nomination.
+If your university has not previously submitted a nomination for this prize please contact the Prizes office before submitting the nomination.

 One prize will be available to each university in the UK and Republic of Ireland offering an appropriate microbiology course.
 Each winning student will be awarded a certificate and one year's free Undergraduate Student Membership of the Microbiology Society.